 Some Famous Examples

-This is the first known extortion attack by malware.
+This is the first known extortion attack using malware.
 The code was so poorly designed that the decryption key could be found in the code of the malware.
 The creator of the malware was arrested but was found unfit for trial.
 He did promise to donate all ransom to AIDS research though.

 Also known as “police trojan,” Reveton locks the computer of the victim and accuses them of doing something illegal and requires payment of a fine to some sort of police force with a gift card or prepaid cash service to unlock it.
 It infected computers that visited compromised websites and sometimes included a password stealer.
 A Russian citizen was arrested in Dubai in 2013 for allegedly masterminding the attack.

-Another trojan malware encrypted files and demanded payment with Bitcoin or prepaid cash voucher.
+Another trojan malware encrypted files and demanded payment with Bitcoin or a prepaid cash voucher.
 FBI has issued an indictment for a Russian hacker named Evgeniy Bogachev in connection with this malware.
 The FBI has offered a $3 million reward for arrest and conviction of Bogachev.
 He is still at large.

 This malware used fraudulent emails from the Australian post office to spread.
 Users were asked to go to a website and enter a captcha code to find out about a package to be delivered to them.
 The captcha code made it harder for antivirus software to ascertain that clicking it delivered malicious code.
 This one hit the Australian Broadcasting Corporation and briefly disrupted programming.